-Competing pathways affect early differentiation of higher brain structuresApril 26th, 2013 in Neuroscience /
+Competing pathways affect early differentiation of higher brain structuresApril 26, 2013 in Medicine & Health / Neuroscience

 Sand-dwelling and rock-dwelling cichlids living in East Africa's Lake Malawi share a nearly identical genome, but have very different personalities.
 The territorial rock-dwellers live in communities where social interactions are important, while the sand-dwellers are itinerant and less aggressive.